 After they're born, babies must breathe continuously to get oxygen.
 In a premature baby, the part of the central nervous system (brain and spinal cord) that controls breathing is not yet mature enough to allow nonstop breathing.
 This causes large bursts of breath followed by periods of shallow breathing or stopped breathing.
-The medical term for this is apnea of prematurity, or AOP.

 About Apnea of Prematurity